Bavarian cream: Preparation and serving

 Bavarian cream is lightened with whipped cream when on the edge of setting up and before it is molded; a true bavarian cream is usually filled into a fluted mold, chilled until firm, then turned out onto a serving plate.
 By coating a chilled mold first with a fruit gelatin, a glazed effect can be produced.
 Imperfections in the unmolding are disguised with strategically placed fluted piping of whipped cream.
 In the United States, it is common to serve Bavarian Cream directly from the bowl it has been chilled in, similar to a French mousse.
 In this informal presentation, Escoffier recommended the bavarian cream be made in a "timbale or deep silver dish which is then surrounded with crushed ice".

 It may be served with a fruit sauce or a raspberry or apricot purée or used to fill elaborate charlottes.

 Though it does not pipe smoothly because of its gelatin, it could substitute for pastry cream as a filling for doughnuts.
-Some American "Bavarian Cream doughnuts" are filled with a version of a crème pâtissière (pastry cream), some are filled with true bavarois.
+Some American "Bavarian Cream doughnuts" are filled with a version of a crème pâtissière (pastry cream) while some are filled with true bavarois.
 The "Bavarian Cream" part of the name refers to the type of doughnut filling, with doughnuts including chocolate-frosted and non-chocolate-frosted varieties.
 Spellings of "cream" may differ, such as the Bavarian Crème Bismark from Seattle-based Top Pot Doughnuts.

 Such was the popularity of Bavarian Cream in the 1920s that a soda/pop company in Iowa, Hur-Mon of Cedar Rapids, published a Bavarian Cream recipe calling only for whipped cream, whipped gelatin and ginger ale.
 This cold preparation eliminated the need for cooking the more typical egg-based custard commonly found in recipes requiring more complex skills.